Staying at the New York Athletic Club (NYAC)

 You won’t get a better view of Central Park in all of New York!

-We met quite a few other residents taking photos and were pleased to have captured some of their perfect jump photos.
-Meanwhile, hard as Carol and I tried we realised our athletic skills were not quite at the World Champion levels of some of the other guests!
+We met several other residents taking photos and were pleased to have captured some of their perfect jump photos.
+Meanwhile, as hard as Carol and I tried, we realised our athletic skills were not quite at the World Champion levels of some of the other guests!

 You can find us in action here on TikTok.
 Oh, we did have fun!